fommil/fpmortals/manuscript/under-review.md

 Let's say we have some condition that should exit early.

-If we want to exit early and flag it as an error we just use the context's shortcut, e.g. synchronous code that throws an exception
+If we want to exit early as an error we can use the context's shortcut, e.g. synchronous code that throws an exception

 {lang="text"}
 ~~~~~~~~